Portfolio item number 1

 Short description of portfolio item number 2

-Linear Eddie Viscosity Models, wingtip vortex, Large Eddie Simulations, Raynolds Average Naviers Stokes simulations.
+Linear Eddy Viscosity Models, wingtip vortex, Large Eddy Simulations, Reynolds Average Navier-Stokes simulations.

 Published: